Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-where $P$ is the average beam polarization and $N^{\pm}$ is the yield of DVCS events for positive (negative) beam helicity after $\pi^0$ subtraction.
-Radiative corrections were estimated according to Ref.~\cite{Akushevich:2017kct} and found to be negligible.

-Various sources of systematic uncertainty on the BSA were studied.
-These include systematic uncertainty related to the BDT classifier, systematics uncertainty related to the exclusivity cuts, systematics uncertainty related to the beam polarization, systematic uncertainty stemming from the merging of datasets with different beam energies and systematic uncertainty induced by the $\pi^0$ subtraction method.
-The total systematic uncertainty was computed by summing all contributions in quadrature.
-It is, on average, $\sim 0.01$, and largely dominated by the uncertainty on the exclusivity cuts.

-The BSA, which was extracted in bins of either $Q^2$, $x_{B}$, or $t$, is plotted as a function of $\phi$ in Fig.~\ref{fig_bsa}.
-It has the expected sinusoidal shape arising from the DVCS-BH interference, and is fitted by the function $A_{LU}(90^{\circ})\sin\phi$.
-Its amplitude is on the order of a few percent, about a factor of 4 smaller than the pDVCS amplitude measured at these same kinematics \cite{CLAS:2022syx}.
-The systematic uncertainty is smaller than the statistical one in most cases.

-Fig.~\ref{fig_alu} shows the amplitude $A_{LU}(90^{\circ})$ of the $\sin\phi$ fits to the BSA as a function of $Q^2$ (left), $x_B$ (middle), and $-t$ (right).
-The data are compared to predictions for DVCS on a free neutron of the Vanderhaeghen-Guichon-Guidal (VGG) model \cite{vgg,vgg1} for different values of the quark total angular momenta $J^u$ and $J^d$.
-The VGG model employs double distributions \cite{Muller:1994ses, Radyushkin:1996nd} to parametrize the $(x, \xi)$ dependence of the GPDs, along with the Regge phenomenology for their $t$ dependence.
-The model curves are obtained at the average kinematics for $Q^2$, $x_B$, and $-t$, and setting $\phi$ to $90^{\circ}$.
-The values of $J^u$ and $J^d$ were varied in a grid of step 0.025 and range $\pm 1$, and the $\chi^2$ of each obtained model curve with the data points was computed.
-Three of the curves yielding the best $\chi^2$ are retained for Fig.~\ref{fig_alu}.
-Considering $\chi^2$ values within $3\sigma$ from the minimum, in the VGG framework the data favor $d$ quark angular momenta $0<J^d<0.2$, while no constraints can be imposed on $J^u$.
-The model does not reproduce the kinematic dependence of $A_{LU}(90^{\circ})$, predicting steeper variations, in particular for $-t$, than those displayed by the data.
+The BSAs were extracted in bins of either $Q^2$, $x_{B}$, or $t$.
+They exhibited the expected sinusoidal shape arising from the DVCS-BH interference, and have been fitted by the function $A_{LU}(90^{\circ})\sin\phi$.
+Its amplitude is about a few percent, that is a 4 times smaller than the amplitude measured at the same kinematics for the proton \cite{CLAS:2022syx}.
+Fig.~\ref{fig_alu} shows the amplitude $A_{LU}(90^{\circ})$ as a function of $Q^2$ (left), $x_B$ (middle), and $-t$ (right).
+The data are compared to predictions for DVCS on a free neutron within the Vanderhaeghen-Guichon-Guidal (VGG) model \cite{vgg,vgg1} for different values of the quark total angular momenta $J^u$ and $J^d$.
+Three of the curves yielding the best $\chi^2$-agreement with experimental data are retained for Fig.~\ref{fig_alu}.
+Considering $\chi^2$ values within $3\sigma$ from the minimum, the data favor $d$ quark angular momenta $0<J^d<0.2$ while no constraints can be imposed on $J^u$.